 Saint Louis County Department of Transportation states the frost depth as 30 inches.
-It is strongly suggested that the bottom of aggregate dry wells, underdrains, or Modified French Drains be at least 30 inches below finish grade so that water will continue to drain down during winter weather conditions.
+It is strongly suggested that the bottom of aggregate dry wells be at least 30 inches below finish grade so that water will continue to drain down during winter weather conditions.